BIGJRA/BIGJRA.github.io/rejuv.md

 | Carvanha       | 95       |
 | **Golduck**    | 5        |

-Once you’re ready, enter Jirukala Cavern and surf around.
+Once you're ready, enter Jirukala Cavern and surf around.
 On the right, a rock will hide a *Rock Gem*.
-We can’t rock climb yet, so exit to the left.
+We can't rock climb yet, so exit to the left.
 Go down and left.

 After the scene, grab the 3 *Oran Berries,* and the *Dusk Ball.*